 - B. Purpose.
 The purpose of this article is to establish stormwater management requirements and controls for "major development," and "minor developments," as defined below in § 150-25.2. - C. Applicability.
-This Article shall be applicable to all zones throughout the Township of Verona. - (1) This article shall be applicable to the following major developments: - (a) Nonresidential major developments; and - (b) All residential major developments - (c) All redevelopment as defined in § 150-25.2. - (2) This article shall be applicable to minor developments as defined in § 150-25.2. - (3) This article shall also be applicable to all major and minor developments undertaken by the State of New Jersey or any political subdivision of the state unless specifically exempt by statute, regulations, rule, or ordinance. - (4) An application required by ordinance pursuant to C(1) above that has been submitted prior to {adoption date of this ordinance}, shall be subject to the stormwater management requirements in effect on {1 day prior to the adoption date of this ordinance}. - (5) An application required by ordinance for approval pursuant to C(1) above that has been submitted on or after March 2, 2021, but prior to {adoption date of this ordinance}, shall be subject to the stormwater management requirements in effect on {1 day prior to the adoption date of this ordinance}.
+This Article shall be applicable to all zones throughout the Township of Verona. - (1) This article shall be applicable to the following major developments: - (a) Nonresidential major developments; and - (b) All residential major developments - (c) All redevelopment as defined in § 150-25.2. - (2) This article shall be applicable to minor developments as defined in § 150-25.2. - (3) This article shall also be applicable to all major and minor developments undertaken by the State of New Jersey or any political subdivision of the state unless specifically exempt by statute, regulations, rule, or ordinance.

-- (6) Notwithstanding any rule to the contrary, a major development for any public roadway or railroad project conducted by a public transportation entity that has determined a preferred alternative or reached an equivalent milestone before July 17, 2023, shall be subject to the stormwater management requirements in effect prior to July 17, 2023. - D. Compatibility with other permit and ordinance requirements.
+- (4) An application required by ordinance pursuant to (b)1 above that has been submitted prior to March 17, 2024, shall be subject to the stormwater management requirements in effect on March 16, 2024. - (5) An application required by ordinance for approval pursuant to (b)1 above that has been submitted on or after March 2, 2021, but prior to March 17, 2024, shall be subject to the stormwater management requirements in effect on March 16, 2024. - (6) Notwithstanding any rule to the contrary, a major development for any public roadway or railroad project conducted by a public transportation entity that has determined a preferred alternative or reached an equivalent milestone before July 17, 2023, shall be subject to the stormwater management requirements in effect prior to July 17, 2023. - D. Compatibility with other permit and ordinance requirements.
 Development approvals issued pursuant to this article are to be considered an integral part of development approvals and do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
 In their interpretation and application, the provisions of this article shall be held to be the minimum requirements for the promotion of the public health, safety, and general welfare.
 This article is not intended to interfere with, abrogate, or annul any other ordinances, rule or regulation, statute, or other provision of law except that, where any provision of this article imposes restrictions different from those imposed by any other ordinance, rule or regulation, or other provision of law, the more restrictive provisions or higher standards shall control.